tam0w/react-frontend/README.md

 - A basic react message board, that consumes an api, and POSTs new messages to an api aswell.
 Stores all the POST-ed messages from the current session in the board.

-- A web-app type SPA dashboard with a retractable side-bar.
+- A web-app type SPA dashboard with an expandable side-bar.

 - A detailed implementation of recharts to create dynamic graphs based on random data consumed from the mock-api.